 The educational foundation of the EELC curriculum is based on the principles of developmentally-appropriate practices.
 Teachers individualize instruction while providing activities to enhance language development, cognitive, physical, social, and self-help skills.
 Our curriculum includes several critical components.

-- The Ages and Stages Questionnaire is used to assess the development of all children throughout the year.
+- The Ages and Stages Questionnaire is distributed to parents each year to assess their own child’s development.

-- The Phonological Awareness and Literacy Screening is administered to four-year-olds
+- The Virginia Language and Literacy Screener is administered to all four-year-olds.